 We are a team of passionate researchers, teachers and librarians working across New Zealand to explore the embedding of Information Literacy into secondary and tertiary curricula to improve student learning.

-- Science writing.
-Lisa’s doctoral thesis focused on the integration of writing into the science curriculum in higher education, and this led her to a career teaching science writing (to undergraduate and graduate students) and researching scientists as writers.
-She was awarded a Fulbright Senior Scholarship in 2012 to develop scholarly work on mathematicians and senior scientists as writers and has recently published The lost tribe: Scientists as writers with Parlor Press and the WAC Clearinghouse http://wac.colostate.edu/books/emerson/.
+Lisa’s doctoral thesis focused on the integration of writing into the science curriculum in higher education, and this led her to a career teaching science writing and researching scientists as writers.
+She was awarded a Fulbright Senior Scholarship in 2012 to develop scholarly work on mathematicians and senior scientists as writers and has published The lost tribe: Scientists as writers with Parlor Press and the WAC Clearinghouse (see here for access: http://wac.colostate.edu/books/emerson/).
 She is currently investigating the beliefs, attitudes, experiences and development of scientists and mathematicians as writers.

 Angela’s research interests are centred on communication, information and digital literacies in academic and professional contexts.
 The focus of Angela’s two recent major projects has been in the secondary and tertiary educational context, with the research exploring the transition into tertiary learning, and engagement with learner-focused pedagogies to enhance student learning.
 Her research focus has recently extended to explore information and digital literacy and demands in the transition into, and performance within, professional contexts.
 Of particular interest is human resource capabilities of employees connected to communication and information literacy, including management and employee engagement with informed decision-making, knowledge management, and workplace learning practices.